kansoapp/cloud-aws-carbon-model/README.md

 # 🧮 Modeling attempt on the carbon footprint related to the consumption of data center's services

-For the sake of our estimation, we consider that the carbon footprint of a data center can be further subdivided in four different carbon footprints:
+For the sake of our estimation, we consider that the carbon footprint related to public cloud's services can be further subdivided in four different carbon footprints:
 1. Emissions from consuming public cloud's services
 2. Emissions from manufacturing IT equipments and air conditioners
-3. Emissions from transferring data from the data center to other data centers and to the internet
+3. Emissions from transferring data from a data center to other data centers and to the internet
 4. Embodied emissions from building the data center

 ## 1. Emissions from consuming public cloud's services

-Our model is limited to emissions due to IT equipments, air conditioning and electrical losses and is suddivided as emissions from:
+Our model is limited to emissions due to IT equipments, air conditioning and electrical losses and is subdivided as emissions from:
   * A. Running compute primitives (EC2)
   * B. Running storage primitives (EBS, S3, ...)
   * C. Running IT room network devices